project-chip/connectedhomeip/docs/testing/unit_testing_clusters.md

 translates Interaction Model wire format handling into API calls for cluster logic methods.

-This class iImplements both the AttributeAccessInterface and the CommandHandler interfaces so ClusterLogic properly handles data dependencies between command and attributes.
+This class implements both the AttributeAccessInterface and the CommandHandler interfaces so ClusterLogic properly handles data dependencies between commands and attributes.

 An example code snippet showing the translation of the TLV into API calls to the